meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2013-12-02-meteor-weekly-oplog-tailing-scale-npm-async-utilities.md

 [Oplog Tailing](http://meteorhacks.com/lets-scale-meteor.html#implementation_details) is the server-side scaling improvements, which will comes with Meteor 1.0.
 Now, you can try it out with the [first preview release.](https://groups.google.com/forum/#!topic/meteor-core/6GR1HKrNTgA)

 ## Scale NPM
 [Scale NPM](https://scalenpm.org/) is a crowd-funding project started to raise funds for scaling the NPM registry.
 Meteor loves NPM and depends on it.
-Just after the announcement, Meteor [contributed $15k]() and became a silver sponsor.
+Just after the announcement, Meteor [contributed $15k]() and became a gold sponsor.

 ## Improved Async Utilities - NPM
 [Meteor NPM](http://meteorhacks.com/complete-npm-integration-for-meteor.html) package introduced a [new set of APIs](http://meteorhacks.com/improved-async-utilities-in-meteor-npm.html) for handling async functions.
 Using async-callback style node APIs is now never been easier.